1640675651/QuantumC/README.md

 ## How to test the parser
 python3 parser.py sourcefile\
-This will output the AST to stdout
+This will output the AST to stdout\
+Demo video: https://youtu.be/MKKk0_XGiAU (accessible with columbia.edu account)

 # Team member
 Hongzheng Zhu hz2915